open-mmlab/mmsegmentation/projects/faq.md

 Q4: Compared to other models in the core packages, why do the model implementations in projects have different training/testing commands?

 Projects are organized independently from the core package, and therefore their modules cannot be directly imported by train.py and test.py.
-Each model implementation in projects should either use `mim` to for training/testing as suggested in the example project, or provide a custom train.py/test.py.
+Each model implementation in projects should either use `mim` for training/testing as suggested in the example project or provide a custom train.py/test.py.

 Q5: How to debug a project with a debugger?